CESSProject/doc-v2/storage-node/reward.md

 The reward of a storage miner in *k-th* round is determined based on:

-- *total reward*: the total reward across the CESS network in *k-th* round.
+- *TotalReward*: the total reward across the CESS network in *k-th* round.
-- *service space*: the utilized space of the storage miner in *k-th* round.
+- *ServiceSpace*: the utilized space of the storage miner in *k-th* round.
-- *idle space*: the idle space of the storage miner in *k-th* round.
+- *IdleSpace*: the idle space of the storage miner in *k-th* round.
-- *total storage power*: sum of all storage miner power in *k-th* round.
+- *TotalStoragePower*: sum of all storage miner power in *k-th* round.

 $$StoragePower_k = IdleSpace_k * 0.3 + ServiceSpace_k * 0.7$$